veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Enhancements to RTMP and FLV

 Within the following sections, this document provides a comprehensive overview of the enhancements made to [[RTMP](#rtmp)] and [[FLV](#flv)].
-These improvements are discussed in detail, highlighting their impact and benefits.
+Together, these improvements constitute the enhanced RTMP also known as E-RTMP.
+These enhancements are discussed in detail, highlighting their impact and benefits.

 ## Enhancing onMetaData

-[[FLV](#flv)] metadata SHALL be encapsulated within a [SCRIPTDATA](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80) segment, which includes a [ScriptTagBody](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80) encoded in the Action Message Format (AMF).
+[[FLV](#flv)] metadata SHALL be encapsulated within a [**SCRIPTDATA**](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80) segment, which includes a [**ScriptTagBody**](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80) encoded in the Action Message Format (AMF).
 Importantly, this metadata SHALL always remain unencrypted, even when the FLV content itself is encrypted.
 This design choice is essential for allowing various FLV parsers to successfully stream the FLV content and for enabling media players to provide contextual information to the user. \
 &nbsp; \
 The **ScriptTagBody** is structured to encapsulate method invocations.
 It consists of an item containing a method name (e.g., **onMetaData**) along with a corresponding set of arguments. \
 &nbsp; \
 To signal FLV metadata, the item within the **ScriptTagBody** MUST encapsulate the method name **onMetaData**, along with a single argument of type ECMA array.
 This array holds metadata properties, the availability of which may vary depending on the software used to create the FLV.
 Typical **onMetaData** argument properties include, but are not limited to: \
 &nbsp; \
-Table: Typical properties found in the **onMetaData** argument object
+**Table**: Typical properties found in the **onMetaData** argument object

 ```txt
 +--------------------+-------------------------------+-------------------------------------------------------------------------------+